arialhamed/arialhamed.github.io/_posts/novel/stars-stand-still/2024-07-01-001-dawn-of-the-nine.md

 bits and pieces for drafting if

 I live in my own small home with a farm, in a small planet.
-It was my sanctuary.
-As far as I could remember, I settled here to rest.
-If had stayed there, but eventually, loneliness and restlessness drove me away.
+This eden was my sanctuary.
+As far as I could remember, I settled on this planet to rest.
+If had stayed there, I might have found peace, but eventually, loneliness and restlessness drove me away.
+I
  I did not have any family or friends, yet I was content with having this simple life.
 I knew how to
 In all my memory, every day had been like every other.
 If it had not appeared before me in that moment, I might have stayed in that planet for the rest of my days, living as a simple robot.
 The strange form faded before